CRichardeau/documentation/content/applications/general/users/access_rights.rst

      its :guilabel:`Inherited` tab, then any users added to the *Sales/Administrator* group automatically receive access to the *Website/Restricted Editor* group, as well.

-- :guilabel:`Menus` tab: defines which menus/models the group can have access to.
+- :guilabel:`Menus` tab: defines which models the group can have access to.
 Click :guilabel:`Add a line` to add a specific menu.
 - :guilabel:`Views` tab: lists which views in Odoo the group has access to.
 Click :guilabel:`Add a line` to add a view to the group.
-- :guilabel:`Access Rights` tab: lists the first level of rights (models) that this group has access rights to.
-Click :guilabel:`Add a line` to link access rights to this group.
-In this tab, the :guilabel:`Model` column represents the common name of the menu/model, and the :guilabel:`Name` column represents the technical name given to the model.
+- :guilabel:`Access Rights` tab: lists the first level of rights (models) that this group has.
+The :guilabel:`Name` column represents the name for the current group's access to the model selected in the :guilabel:`Model` column.

+  To link a new access right to a group, click :guilabel:`Add a line`.
+Select the appropriate model from the :guilabel:`Model` dropdown, then enter a name for the access right in the :guilabel:`Name` column.
 For each model, enable the following options as appropriate:

   - :guilabel:`Read`: users can see the object's existing values.
   - :guilabel:`Write`: users can edit the object's existing values.